Home >

 The APA has a clear interest in and responsibility for improving the climate for women in Philosophy departments.
 Moreover, working to improve the climate for women, improves the climate for everyone.
 Good climate makes a difference for job satisfaction and productivity.

-The APA Committee on the Status of Women is establishing a site visit program.
+The APA Committee on the Status of Women has established a site visit program.
 The goal and activities of the program are based on a significant body of research and best practices developed over the past decade by the National Science Foundation ADVANCE program.
 Specific goals of the APA-CSW-sponsored site visits include:

 Gaining information in a systematic way about the range and variety of women’s and minorities’ experiences in Philosophy that contribute to the ongoing underrepresentation of women and minorities in the field.